MoviesFromAHat/MoviesFromAHat.github.io/README.md

 # Movies From a Hat

 > Movies From a Hat happens roughly once a month.
 It's a gathering of Interactive Intelligence in the RTP area to watch a movie selected at random and hangout after office hours.
 There is an open invitation for all employees to attend.

-The rules are as follows:
+## The Rules

+### Selecting the Movie

 1. The movie is selected at random just before we watch.
 No one will know what the selection is until the event.
-2. Any movie can be tabled if a majority vote is reached to table.
-3. Any movie can be removed from the list if a majority vote is reached to do so.
-Only attendees who've seen the movie can vote to remove it from the list.
+2. A movie can be removed from the list by a majority vote (but see #3)
-4. No Troma Films -- Matt Cheely

-## Movie Suggestions
+3. You can only vote to remove a movie if you have seen it
+4. A movie can be tabled to be watched later by a majority vote.
+5. Anyone can vote to table a movie .
+6. A vote to remove also counts as a vote to table.
+7. Be reasonable.
+If somebody's uncomfortable watching something, or finds it offensive, just skip it.

+### Adding movies to the list

+1. Anyone can add movies to the list.
+2. Movies can be added to the list by opening a PR to edit `src/MovieList.elm` (don't forget to add an image in `posters/`)
-Anyone is welcome to offer suggestions for the list.
-We're looking for movies that have flown under the radar, not blockbusters.
-So, "Lord of the Rings" wouldn't be the best choice, but "Krull" is all good.
-Feel free to open a PR to the movies.json file to contribute, or open an issue on the repository and I'll get it added before the next drawing.
+3. We're looking for movies that flew under the radar, not blockbusters.
+(Think "Krull", not "Lord of the Rings")
+4. Use common sense.
+You'll be watching this with your co-workers.
+Be mindful of them and the power differentials that exist in the workspace.
+5. No Troma Films.
+(The Cheely Rule)